2f4usteel/TIL/README.md

 Ex: ```at_exit { puts "cruel world" }```

 * The default `method_missing` actually lives in the Kernel module, which is included by Object

+* To tunnel to your local web application using ssh by http://localhost.run/ No external depedency required(similar to ngrok)